The Sachs Program for Arts Innovation is happy to announce the opening of our 2022–2023 Grant Cycle.

 Complete information on all grant opportunities and guidelines can be found on the Sachs Program website.

-- Student Grants provide up to $4,000 to individual undergraduate and graduate students and informal groups, for large, ambitious projects.
+- Student Grants provide up to $4,000 to individual undergraduate and graduate students, and informal student groups, to support large, ambitious projects.

-The 2022 Annual Grants include a range of opportunities to support faculty and staff, formal student groups, alumni, departments, programs and centers, and collaborations with community partners.
+The Sachs Program 2023 Annual Grants include a range of opportunities to support University of Pennsylvania faculty and staff, formal student groups, departments, programs and centers, and collaborations with community partners.

 - Artist Residency Grants provide up to $25,000 to departments, programs, and centers to support an emerging or mid-career artist as a Fellow, Artist in Residence, or Curator in Residence.

-- Community Partnership Grants provide up $15,000 to support collaborations between Penn programs, departments and centers, and community arts and civic organizations.
+- Community Partnerships Grants provide up $15,000 to support collaborations between Penn programs, departments and centers, and community arts and civic organizations.

-- Curricular Support Grants provide up to $8,000 for innovative approaches to teaching that embrace the arts and humanities.
+- Curricular Support Grants provide up to $8,000 for non-standing faculty for pedagogical research and activities that embrace the arts and humanities.

 - Independent Creative Production Grants provide up to $8,000 to faculty and staff for independent artistic projects.

-- Project Grants provide up to $8,000 to faculty and staff, departments, programs, centers, and formal student groups to support visiting artists, performances, exhibitions, events, or other projects that engage audiences within and beyond the Penn community.
+- Project Support Grants provide up to $8,000 to faculty and staff, and to departments, programs, and centers.
+Project Support Grants support visiting artists, performances, exhibitions, events, or other projects that engage audiences within and beyond the Penn community.
+Student groups can also apply for a Project grant in partnership with a department, program, or center.

 Additional support for arts activities is provided through our Ben Art Bucks program, First-Year Seminar Grants, and Rolling Grants, which fall outside of our annual grant cycle and are offered on different timelines.
 Please visit specific grant opportunity pages to learn how to apply.

-- Ben Art Bucks Grants are quick, accessible grants of up to $250 for students and student groups to support creating or experiencing the arts.
+- Ben Art Bucks Grants are currently paused and will be resumed later this year.
+Ben Art Bucks provide up to $250 for students and student groups to support creating or experiencing the arts.

 - First-Year Seminar Grants provide up to $2500 to anyone teaching a first-year seminar, to support arts activities and arts-driven pedagogy within their course.
-Provided in partnership with the College of Arts & Sciences.
+Provided in partnership with the College of Arts & Sciences they are offered directly to faculty teaching first-year seminars.

-- Rolling Grants provide up to $3,000 to faculty, staff, departments, programs, and centers, to support arts activities that fall outside of our annual grant cycle.
-Grants are offered on a rolling basis, as funds allow.
+- Rolling Grants provide up to $2,000 to faculty, staff, departments, programs, and centers, to support arts activities that fall outside of our annual grant cycle.
+Grants are offered on a rolling basis, as funds allow per request.

 We are not offering a Responsive Grant Opportunity at this time.
-The Sachs Program is committed to responding to issues of priority for the community.
-In order to determine how to effectively do so moving forward, the Sachs Program is working to convene an advisory committee for our Responsive Grant Opportunities to identify priorities and determine the best approach for support.
+The Sachs Program for Arts Innovation is committed to responding to issues of priority for the community.
+To most effectively fulfill that commitment, The Sachs Program will convene advisory committees for Responsive Grant Opportunities to identify priorities and determine the best approach for providing support.
 We will share updates when they become available.

-We thank you for your interest in the Sachs Program and for all the important ways that you contribute to Penn’s and to Philadelphia’s creative communities.
+Thank you for your interest in The Sachs Program for Arts Innovation and for all the important ways that you contribute to Penn’s and to Philadelphia’s creative communities.
 Please let us know if you have any questions and please share this announcement with your students, colleagues, and peers.

 The Sachs Program for Arts Innovation